rezazamani2329/AIML-UC-Berkeley--campaign-marketing-analysis-in-banking-system/README.md

 ### 3- Process of the project
 We will go step by steps (in `11 problems`).
 Generally, these steps can be seen in six sections:

-1- `Data understanding, freature engineering and visualization` : From problem 1 to problem 3, and in porblem 11
+1- Data understanding, freature engineering and visualization : From problem 1 to problem 3, and in porblem 11

-2- `Business understanding`: problem 4
+2- Business understanding: problem 4

-3- `Baseline and simple Models` (to get general clue): from problem 5 to problem 9
+3- Baseline and simple Models (to get general clue): from problem 5 to problem 9

-4- `Other models and model comparison` (evaluation, choosing the best model): problem 10
+4- Other models and model comparison (evaluation, choosing the best model): problem 10

-5- `best parameters for each classifier with gridsearch and choosing the best model among them`: problem 11
+5- best parameters for each classifier with gridsearch and choosing the best model among them: problem 11

-6- `feature importance by best model`: problem 11
+6- feature importance by best model: problem 11

-5- `Suggestions`: last part (after problem 11)
+5- Suggestions: last part (after problem 11)

 ### 4- Order of actions